 - 4.19 The following charts are based on data provided for each district in the study area.
 The first set of charts give an indication of the current overall numbers of pitches available to Gypsies and Travellers in the study area.
-These include all authorised sites and those on 'tolerated' and 'not tolerated unauthorised sites. - 4.20 The data indicates a total provision of 186 permanent and temporary pitches across the study area.
-There are substantially more permanent private pitches (139) than local authority pitches (15), although some private pitches are occupied by single families and not commercially available for rent.
-There are 3 pitches which have temporary planning permission: one located in Mid Devon and two in Teignbridge.
-The study area also contains 14 unauthorised development pitches and 15 private pitches specific for transit use (10 in Teignbridge and 5 in East Devon).
+These include all authorised sites and those on 'tolerated' and 'not tolerated unauthorised sites. - 4.20 The data indicates a total provision of 152 permanent pitches across the study area.
+There are substantially more permanent private pitches (137) than local authority pitches (15), although some private pitches are occupied by single families and not commercially available for rent.
+There are also 4 pitches which have temporary planning permission: 2 located in Mid Devon and 2 in Teignbridge.
+The study area also contains 14 unauthorised development pitches and 22 private pitches specific for transit use (10 in Teignbridge, 7 in Mid Devon and 5 in East Devon).